-These sausage balls with ground turkey are a slightly leaner version of our classic Bisquick sausage ball recipe.
-Healthier sausage balls don’t lack any deliciousness…in fact, they are loaded with three kinds of cheese for the absolute best flavor ever!
+These turkey sausage balls are a slightly leaner version of our classic Bisquick sausage ball recipe.
+They may be healthier appetizers, but they don’t lack any deliciousness.
+In fact, this particular savory snack is loaded with three kinds of cheese for the absolute best flavor ever!

-This recipe is very easy to make!
-Perfect for serving at any gathering or special occasion.
+This sausage ball recipe is very easy to make!
+Perfect for serving at at game day parties, tailgating, potlucks, or any other get-together!
 This recipe only takes 30 minutes or less to prepare and cook!